 Save Time in Line with Genie+

 In addition to Genie+, some of the most popular attractions have a paid Individual Lightning Lane option.
 Guests may choose to pay a one-time fee to skip the stand-by queue and have a shorter line.
 You must pay individually for each attraction, and you can only use this feature once per day per attraction.
-The attractions currently utilizing Individual Lightning Lanes are Star Wars: Rise of the Resistance, WEB Slingers: A Spider-Man Adventure, and Radiator Springs Racers.
+The attractions currently utilizing Individual Lightning Lanes are Star Wars: Rise of the Resistance and Radiator Springs Racers.

 For more details on how Genie+ and Individual Lightning Lanes work, please read this post.